AnkanDas22/pydiv/README.md

 ----

+**Get all possible Numerator/Denominator combinations for a decimal number**

-Get division forms for decimal numbers.
-Get numerator upon denominator forms for decimal numbers.
+Python module/package for getting division forms for decimal numbers.
+Python module/package for getting numerator upon denominator forms for decimal numbers.

 Install pydiv by typing this in Command Prompt: